Matthew2357/project/README.md

-# Personalized collaborative fine-tuning for LLMs
+# Investigating LoRA Aggregation in Federated Learning

 This is the code base for my semester research project.
 The paper can be found in ```report```.
 This codebase is built on top of https://github.com/epfml/personalized-collaborative-llms.git by Nicolas Wagner.
 ## Quickstart